 What You Need To Know

-With the increase in popularity of tattoos and piercings, and the growing acceptance by the public, we are frequently approached by clients who wish to have services done on a minor.
+With the increase in popularity of tattoos, and the growing acceptance by the public, we are frequently approached by clients who wish to have services done on a minor.
 Below, we have the forms and rules for each service, in the event you wish to have a minor receive services.

 Examples of services we will refuse to minors include:

 - Tattoos that contain drug or alcohol references.

 - Names that are not of relatives or pets.

 - Tattoos that are visible in ways they could affect future employment.

 - Tattoos that will become distorted as the minor continues to grow.

 This list is only some basic issues, and individual artists and/or locations may be more restrictive of working with minors.
 It is also important to remember that the tattooing of a minor in Florida that is younger than 16 is a crime, as it is in many areas.
 Not only will we not engage in this practice, but you should be cautious of any studio who is willing to violate this law for you, as they likely cut other corners as well.